zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 4.  *We noticed that Azure SQL Database does not support all of the features that we are accustomed to in SQL Server---not that we are using them currently.
 Specifically, we were thinking about Linked Servers, Database Mail, SQL Server Agent Jobs, and Service Broker.
 What are our options for these in Azure?*

     Addressing each service, it is likely the case that a feature that was previously built into SQL Server and used from applications directly, now runs external to Azure SQL Database in the form of a separate Azure service.
 Linked servers are not supported by SQL Server, but cross-database read-only querying is possible using elastic database query.
 Database Mail, which was used to send email directly from SQL Server, is not supported, but there are multiple alternatives (such as using Office 365 and SendGrid) that applications can use to send email.
 Regarding SQL Server Agent Jobs, these background processes can usually be migrated to a Web Job (running within an App Service), Azure Functions, or to a Cloud Service Worker Role.
 Finally, regarding Service Broker, numerous alternative messaging options exist in Azure, including Azure Storage Queues and Azure Service Bus Brokered Messaging.

+5. Moving everything to APIs sounds great but how can we stay on top of our API inventory and manage discoverability, security, lifecycle, and monitoring into the future?
+Is there something we could use to easily develop a proof of concept now?

+    Discoverability for development teams was a primary consideration in the development of Azure API Management.
+Access can be controlled through several provider models, including AAD.
+Concepts such as Policy Scopes and Expressions provide flexible options for fine-grained control and monitoring.
+In addition, when APIM is provisioned the instance will automatically have the capability to provide advanced analytics and Power BI visualizations, including ML-based analysis developed by Microsoft Research specifically for API management.
+A proof of concept that demonstrates all of these capabilities can be put together quickly and can easily be scaled up to create the API Store experience Contoso is looking for.

 ## Customer quote (to be read back to the attendees at the end)